-So you want to build some lean muscle mass.
-You know that this involves two things: hitting the gym and lifting some free weights as well as making sure to eat more food.
+You want to build some lean muscle mass? this involves two things: hitting the gym and lifting some free weights as well as making sure to eat more food.
 If either one of these components of the equation is missing, you simply won’t see the results that you are hoping for.
 This said, when looking at the food component specifically, one critical element is getting some muscle building protein in.
 It’s with this protein that you will maintain strength for those workout sessions and are able to quickly repair the damage that is created to the muscles after each and every workout that you do.

 But, which protein sources are best?
-Which meats will help you pack on muscle the fastest?
+Which meat will help you pack on muscle the fastest?
 Let’s go over some of the top picks for muscle building meats so that you know which ones you should be focusing on.

 Alternatively, another great red meat variety to consider eating if you can get a hold of it is bison.
 While not as readily available as regular steak, bison is an extremely lean source of protein and will work well with any muscle-building program.
 For a 100 gram serving, bison comes in at just 2.42 grams of fat, which is almost as lean as chicken, which offers 2 grams of fat for the same serving size.
 This can make bison a great option for eating around the workout period as well since you want to keep your total fat intake lower.

 Bison is also low in cholesterol, containing less cholesterol than chicken as well as beef, but yet also offering more iron than both chicken and beef.
-Bison will provide you with a rich source of vitamin B12, selenium, phosphorus, along with vitamin B6 as well, helping you meet your daily quota for the micronutrients.
+Bison will provide you with a rich source of vitamin B12, selenium, phosphorus, along with vitamin B6 as well, helping you meet your daily quota for micronutrients.